-We hereby release the Pleasant Local School Board of Education, SPORT SAFE Testing Service, Inc. and it's employees from any legal responsibility or liability for the release of such information and records.
+We hereby release the Pleasant Local School Board of Education, SPORT SAFE Testing Service, Inc. and its employees from any legal responsibility or liability for the release of such information and records.

-Student Signature Date Student Cell Phone Record (Constitution News (const) Dete Harry Blance Parent/Guardian/Custodian Name (print) Date Home Phone
+Student Signature Date Student Cell Phone Parent/Guardian/Custodian Name (print) Date Home Phone

-Parent/Guardian/Custodian Signature Cell phone We
+Parent/Guardian/Custodian Signature Cell phone Work Phone SIGNATURE PAGE

-Work Phone

-SIGNATURE PAGE

-I, , have
+I,, have Read

-Read and understood the regulations provided in this Pleasant
+and understood the regulations provided in this Pleasant

-Employee Handbook and agree to abide by the regulations herein.
+Employee Handbook and agree to abide by the regulations

+herein.

 Signed,

 (Return to Athletic Director after signed)